cask/cask/README.md

 Example:

     (development
+     (depends-on "ecukes" "0.2.1")
-     (depends-on "ecukes "0.2.1"))
+     (depends-on "espuds" "0.1.0"))

 ## Usage

 Create a file called `Carton` in your project root and specify dependencies.
+To install all dependencies, run:

+    $ carton [install]

+This will create a `.cartons` directory, containing all dependencies.

+If you add a package to your `Carton` file, you can install only that package with:

+    $ carton update

 ### Local Emacs installation

-Install all packages in your carton file:

-    $ carton

-There should now be a folder called `elpa`, with all specified packages.
+When using carton in your local Emacs installation, make sure `carton.el` is in your path, and add this to your `.emacs` file.

+    (require 'carton)
+    (carton-setup)
+    (package-initialize)

 ### Package development

-Install all development dependencies in your carton file:

-    $ carton [install]

-There should now be a folder called `elpa`, with all specified dependencies.

-To create the `-pkg.el` file, run:
+To create a `-pkg.el` file, run:

     $ carton package